johnston9/shot-caller/TESTING.md

 - Use Case: View the Scene Breakdown<br>

-  1. Click on Breakdown tab on the Scene page to view the Scene Breakdown.
+  1. Click on Breakdown tab on the Scene page and the Scene Breakdown opens.

 - Use Case: Add/Edit details in the Breakdown<br>